Parameter and configuration Files

 Frequency

-As is the standard with pyuvdata, the frequency channel numbers refer to the frequency at the channel center.
-The bandpass refers to the total band covered by all channels, and the channel width is the separation between channel centers.
+As is the standard with pyuvdata, the frequencies refer to the frequency at the channel center.
+The bandwidth refers to the total band covered by all channels, and the channel width is the separation between channel centers.
 Therefore, the following relations hold:

 Time and frequency structure may be defined with different combinations of keywords to suit the user’s purposes.
 The user must specify sufficient information for the frequency array to be defined.